 Your experience will differ depending on whether you have a surgical or a medical termination.
 After a surgical termination, you can expect some mild cramping for a few hours which should settle with standard pain killers such as ibuprofen.
 The bleeding might be light and continuous, or intermittent.
 Or you may not have any bleeding at all.
 If you are unsure whether what you are experiencing is normal, you can always ring us and talk with one of the nurses or doctors.
 After a medical termination, you might continue to bleed for 2 weeks or more, but not more than a normal period.
 We will follow you up by telephone to see how you are going, and want to see you at 2 weeks to ensure you are making complete recovery.
 After both surgical and medical termination, it can take at least 2 weeks for the urine pregnancy test to become negative again, as it takes a while for the pregnancy hormones to drop back to normal.
 You might feel sadness, or a sense of loss.
 It is important to keep positive, and busy and physically active.
 Support from a loved one or close friend is important.

 - Do you screen for STI's?

-We routinely screen for Chlamydia and Gonorrhoea in all our clients as per the NSW Health Guidelines on STI testing.
+We routinely offer screening for Chlamydia and Gonorrhoea to all our clients as per the NSW Health Guidelines on STI testing.
 This follows best practice, as Chlamydia infection can often be asymptomatic.
 It is estimated that 20% of Australian women are infected with Chlamydia.
 If you don’t have a Medicare card, we will still offer the testing, but as this may incur additional costs ( about $110 for a Chlamydia screening test) , it will be your choice as to whether you take the test.
 We will also counsel you about full screening for sexually transmitted infection, including blood borne viruses.
 You should talk to one of our doctors about what testing is appropriate for you.